 “I felt it was a great idea to work together because each one of us had different skills, so we balanced each other,” said Andrea.

 But in 2015, Andrea and Rossi said they were still not sure if their startup was actually addressing the needs of their customer base.
-So they decided to enroll in the GIST Boot Camp in Bogotá, Colombia.
+So they decided to enroll in the GIST Startup Trainings in Bogotá, Colombia.
 The team said in just three days, they learned what they were doing that was working for their startup and what they needed to change.

 “The thing we remember the most, and that we keep using, is ‘Talking to Humans.’
-It was the book that we read before the boot camp and that we used throughout it,” said Andrea.
+It was the book that we read before the Startup Trainings and that we used throughout it,” said Andrea.
 “It always amazes us all the insights that one can get from speaking one-on-one with a customer, and from really trying to understand the underlying issues that are important to them.”

-Andrea and Rossi were honored with the Outstanding Female Entrepreneur award at the boot camp.
+Andrea and Rossi were honored with the Outstanding Female Entrepreneur award at the Startup Trainings.